If You Need an Earpiece, You Don't Belong on Stage

 Anthony J. Piccione

 The other day, I came across an article over at the New York Post entitled Pacino’s not alone: Willis needs an earpiece to remember his lines too.
 The article is quite self-explanatory.
 It goes into extensive detail about something that is becoming notoriously recurrent in professional theatre.
-In the Broadway show Misery, Bruce Willis apparently has needed an earpiece throughout the production in order to remember his lines while performing.
+A couple of years ago, in the Broadway show Misery, Bruce Willis apparently had needed an earpiece throughout the production in order to remember his lines while performing.
 It went on to say how he wasn’t alone among Hollywood actors who went from the screen to the stage, as Al Pacino– in a production of China Doll – also needed a similar earpiece so he would be capable of performing in the show.

 Naturally, I was appalled to hear this when I read it.
 This isn’t something that you would expect any other performers – whether they are on Broadway or not – to be allowed to do.
 Instead, they are expected to learn their lines on their own and without any help, or else risk the possibility of never finding work again as an actor.
 So why should there be any special treatment given to Hollywood stars who are only there because of their success in the film industry, rather than any notable talent they may have as a stage performer?
 Is there any excuse for them other than the fact that they cannot do what all other stage actors are expected to do, and just memorize their lines?